Malaga Bike Routes | East Coast to Rincón de la Victoria

 Points of interest:

 This sophisticated harbour was renovated in 2011.
 It is not unusual to see mega-yachts of the rich and famous docked here or one of the many cruise ships that visit Malaga throughout the year.
 Full of restaurants, bars, shops and weekend markets, it is always a hive of activity.
-Cycle under the stunning white pergola of El Palmeral de las Sorpresas (Muelle Dos).
+Walk with the bike under the stunning white pergola of El Palmeral de las Sorpresas (Muelle Dos).
 Then bike along Muelle Uno where you can see an old sailors chapel (1725) nestled between the modern glamour of the rest of the port.

 (Cycling is prohibited in El Palmeral de las Sorpresas- the first part of the port with the long white pergola.
-You have to cycle on the road that is parallel to the port in the right hand lane which is preference to cyclists and cars have to go max.
+You can cycle on the road that is parallel to the port in the right hand lane which is preference to cyclists and cars have to go max.
 30 km/h.
 Once you see the Pompideu centre, take the ramp down into the port where you can cycle along Muelle Uno to the lighthouse).

 2. The Lighthouse “La Farola”